oracle/oracle-linux/oracle-linux-image-tools/README.md

     Image format: box
   - Generic (No cloud setup)
     Target packages: none
-    Image format: OVA or QCOW2
+    Image format: VirtualBox OVA or QCOW2 (depending on the builder used)

 Additional information is available in the [Building (Small) Oracle Linux Images For The Cloud](https://blogs.oracle.com/linux/post/building-small-oracle-linux-images-for-the-cloud) blog post.